adlnet/xAPI-Spec/xAPI.md

 calls.
 See section 6.3 for more details.
 - 413 Request Entity Too Large - Indicates that the LRS has rejected the statement or document because it's size is larger than the maximum allowed by the LRS.
-The LRS is free to choose any limit and MAY vary this limit on any basis e.g. per authority.
+The LRS is free to choose any limit and MAY vary this limit on any basis e.g. per authority, but MUST be configurable to accept statements of any size.
 - 500 Internal Server Error - General error condition, typically indicating an unexpected exception in processing on the server.